orsenthil/sskweb/pages/teacher-training-courses.rst

             <td>May 31</td>
         </tr>
 </table>

 * `***` Full-time course – Classes from Monday to Friday - on completion of which, the candidate becomes an RCI certified Special Educator</br>

+For Enquiries / Application forms, please contact Department of Human Resource Development and Training (HRDT).
+Tel: 080-4074 5911 [Weekdays 10 am - 4 pm]; E-mail: ssk_hrdt@yahoo.co.in